ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-setup-email.md

 * Když vaše workflow odešle žádost o schválení e-mailem pomocí e-mailové adresy žadatele.

 > [!Note]
-> Adresy odesílatelů můžete nahradit pouze jedním účtem.
+> You can only use one account to substitute sender addresses.
 To znamená, že nemůžete mít jednu náhradní adresu pro nákupní procesy a jinou pro prodejní procesy.

 ### Nastavení náhradní adresy odesílatele pro všechny odchozí e-mailové zprávy
 1. In the **Exchange admin center** for your Microsoft 365 account, find the mailbox to use as the substitute address, and then copy or make a note of the address.
 Pokud potřebujete novou adresu, přejděte do Centra pro správu Microsoftu 365 a vytvořte nového uživatele a nastavte jeho poštovní schránku.